Bankruptcy and Financial Restructuring

 - Represented buyers and sellers in Section 363 sales in the bankruptcy cases of Jumio, Kodak, Coach America, Nortel, BearingPoint and TLO, among others.

-Among the Top Bankruptcy and Restructuring Practices in Massachusetts, Washington DC and New York
+Among the Top Bankruptcy and Restructuring Practices in Massachusetts, New York and Washington DC

 Named a First-Tier National Firm for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law